imbhargav5/rooks/packages/interval/README.md

 | intervalId                 | intervalId | IntervalId of the interval |

-# A react hook for using setInterval
+# A react hook for using setInterval.